d12frosted/elpa-mirror/gnu/embark-readme.txt

 ─────────────────────────────────────────────────

   You can customize what happens after the target is inserted at the minibuffer prompt of an action.
-There are `embark-setup-action-hooks', that are run by default after injecting the target into the minibuffer.
-The variable `embark-setup-action-hooks' is an alist associating commands to their setup hooks.
+There are `embark-target-injection-hooks', that are run by default after injecting the target into the minibuffer.
+The variable `embark-target-injection-hooks' is an alist associating commands to their setup hooks.
 There are two special keys: if no setup hook is specified for a given action, the hook associated to `t' is run; and the hook associated to `:always' is run regardless of the action.
+(This variable used to have the less explicit name of `embark-setup-action-hooks', so please update your configuration.)

   For example, consider using `shell-command' as an action during file completion.
 It would be useful to insert a space before the target file name and to leave the point at the beginning, so you can immediately type the shell command to run on that file.
-That's why in Embark's default configuration there is an entry in `embark-setup-action-hooks' associating `shell-command' to a hook that includes `embark--shell-prep', a simple helper function that quotes all the spaces in the file name, inserts an extra space at the beginning of the line and leaves point to the left of it.
+That's why in Embark's default configuration there is an entry in `embark-target-injection-hooks' associating `shell-command' to a hook that includes `embark--shell-prep', a simple helper function that quotes all the spaces in the file name, inserts an extra space at the beginning of the line and leaves point to the left of it.

   Now, the preparation that `embark--shell-prep' does would be useless